Out-of-equilibrium contributions to charm hadrons in a fluid-dynamic approach

 A gas composed of all hadrons in the HRGc is further considered, and the right panel of Fig.~\ref{fig:invariant_yield} shows the multiplicity of the most abundant charm-hadron species for $D_sT = 0.24$, including contributions from all resonance decays.
 Comparisons are made between the non-diffusive case (blue solid line) and the diffusive case, both with (orange dashed line) and without (green dotted line) out-of-equilibrium corrections.
 The inclusion of out-of-equilibrium corrections makes the multiplicity compatible with the one obtained in the non-diffusive case for all the charm hadrons considered.

 The parametrization of the out-of-equilibrium corrections enables the study of charm-hadron \pt spectra for different values of $D_sT$.
 Figure~\ref{fig:D0_momentum_distribution} presents the charm-hadron invariant spectrum for the non-diffusive case (blue solid line) and for $D_sT = 0.1$ (left panel) and $D_sT = 0.24$ (right panel), both with (orange dashed line) and without (green dotted line) out-of-equilibrium corrections.
 The value of the spatial diffusion coefficient clearly influences the shape of the invariant spectrum while keeping the charm-hadron multiplicity constant.
 We notice here that the out-of-equilibrium corrections are positive for \pt $\lesssim 2 \ \mathrm{GeV}/c$ for both values of $D_sT$ considered.
 For $D_sT = 0.24$, the momentum spectrum becomes negative at around $p_{\rm T} \sim 2 \ \mathrm{GeV}/c$.
 This behavior occurs because in this \pt region, the out-of-equilibrium corrections exceed the equilibrium contribution in magnitude.
 Consequently, the current model provides a physically meaningful description only within a limited range of spatial diffusion coefficient values.
+As a first approximation, the value of $D_sT$ in the current model is considered to be constant throughout the whole QGP evolution.
+Assuming a linear dependence of $D_sT$ on the temperature, consistent with the behavior found in lQCD calculations~\cite{Altenkort:2023oms}, leads to a reduction of the momentum range of applicability by about 5\% at high $p_{\rm T}$.
 Other approaches that maintain a positive distribution function across the entire considered regime, such as the maximum entropy approach~\cite{Chattopadhyay:2023hpd}, will be explored in future works.